 Read also, about

 Why do we need Vitamin A?
-(Health benefits of Vitamin A)
+(Know health benefits of Vitamin A)

 - Vitamin A plays a vital role in the visionary system of human beings especially night/low light vision (which is very much dependent on vitamin A).
 Retinol creates the pigment in the retina of the eye which is very sensitive to light; due to this, a person can see decently in a low light condition.
 This also helps improve the overall health of the eye and ultimately the vision.
 Moreover, vitamin A helps protect the surface of the eye (which is called “cornea”).
 A regular intake of vitamin A can help slow down the symptoms and complications of a condition called “retinitis pigmentosa”.